-- TALK to others in the Clean Community via Facebook or Google Plus.
+- TALK to others in the Clean Community via Facebook.

 If you decide to join us for Core Skills (below), we recommend that you read Marian Way’s book, Clean Approaches for Coaches, and that you treat yourself to a Clean Coaching session, so you can have an experience of this process from the ‘inside’ before you start learning how to facilitate others.

 If your explorations lead you to consider training in using Clean Language with groups, check out this section of the site.